Student Computing Handbook

 Editing text files

 During your course work you will need to use a text editor to work with various types of files, such as program source code.
-While you can use any text editor you like, we recommend Emacs.
-You can access this as follows:
+While you can use any text editor you like you should learn to use a command line text editor such as vim, nano or emacs.
+Being able to use a command line editor will allow you work remotely using the student server uss.cs.adelaide.edu.au which only provides a command line interface.

 Accessing the Internet

 Please be aware that your use of the Internet is subject to the University's acceptable use policies and guidelines.
-You can find more information on these at http://www.adelaide.edu.au/technology/policies/.
+You can find more information on these at:

-The university provides a web-based email service and information on this is available at http://webmail.adelaide.edu.au/
+The university provides a web-based email service and information on this is available at:

 Your email user name and password is the same as what you use when logging in to the CS machines.